 Morocco Climate & Weather

-Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between April and early June, or in autumn, between September and November, when the weather is warm and dry (and there aren't too many tourists around, either).
+Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between March and May.
+Alternatively, autumn, occurring between September and November, is also mild and pleasant.

 Become our Morocco Travel Expert

 We are looking for contributors for our Morocco travel guide.
 If you are a local, a regular traveller to Morocco or a travel professional with time to contribute and answer occasional forum questions, please contact us.